5.3.2 National Law, Subsidiary Variations and Delegation

 ● The penal system also has political control at the top.

 The lower levels of these hierarchies, in carrying out their duties, have to be empowered in a legal sense.
 The individual agencies each need to be told what powers they possess, to impose and enforce rules for public behaviour, and what rules they themselves must comply with.
 The way in which they exercise their powers is subject to review by the courts, which provide a mechanism for appeal against any breach of permitted procedure.
-Irving Stevens, in chapter 14 of Constitutional & Administrative Law, described this form of delegated power can be referred to as “Administrative Law”, and it can be used to delegate powers to local authorities, public services, civil society and even to private companies.
+Irving Stevens, in chapter 14 of Constitutional & Administrative Law, described this form of delegated power as “Administrative Law”, and it can be used to delegate powers to local authorities, public services, civil society and even to private companies.
 It can include some economic regulations.

 Within a country it might be expected that the application of law would be uniform but there are ways in which it can be varied.
 In America, State law can differ from Federal law because the States have their own legislatures.
 Regional differences can emerge anyway, in any country, even with identical legislation, through different histories of judgements and sentencing – though the appeals process can prevent wide variations, as cases are escalated up towards a Supreme Court or its equivalent.